Terminal-2 icon

 4. The transaction continues.

-Because of the increased risk of chargebacks, you need to take action before you can use MKE:
+Because of the increased risk of chargebacks, you need to set a maximum transaction amount for MKE transactions.

 1. Log in to your Customer Area.